jasonrichdarmawan/angular-bootstrap/docs/how-to-create-new-app.md

    assets: ["projects/common/src/styles.scss"]
    ```

+6. add Angular Material to the application with `npx ng add @angular/material --project <app-name>`

-6. if it's SSR and will be deployed to Firebase Hosting.
+7. if it's SSR and will be deployed to Firebase Hosting.

    go to line 47 in `projects/poc/server.ts`.
 Then, remove the process.env['PORT'].